 Anger often needs witness before it can become useable.

 The red is not a coating.
 It is hematite drifting through the quartz like smoke frozen in glass.
 Fire quartz (also called hematoid or ferruginous quartz) is macrocrystalline SiO2 with inclusions of hematite (Fe2O3), iron's most oxidized mineral, suspended inside the crystal body.
 The hematite entered during growth: iron-rich fluids infiltrated the crystallizing quartz at temperatures where both phases were forming simultaneously.

 The inclusions can appear as red clouds, wisps, phantoms, or solid fills depending on concentration and distribution.
 Trigonal crystal system, Mohs 7 (from the quartz), specific gravity elevated slightly by the iron content.
+The transparency of the quartz and the opacity of the hematite coexist in the same crystal without resolving into either one.

 Chemical Formula